hkchekc/hkchekc.github.io/research.md

 ## Ongoing Projects
 ---
-### Loss From Trade: Trends of Price Dispersion in Intermediate Good Market and Misallocation  <!-- [Draft](assets/doc/CHOI_JMP_draft.pdf) -->
+### Supplier Search and Market Concentration  <!-- [Draft](assets/doc/CHOI_JMP_draft.pdf) -->

-Abstract: Substantial input price dispersion had been recently documented in several different contexts.
-I observe the same dispersion in Swedish import data, propose potential causes and document correlations between input price gap and economics outcome.
-I also find that the price dispersion has been increasing in recent years.
-One possible explanation for this is the decreasing trade cost.
-I build a quantitative model, featuring search-and-bargaining between buyers and supplier, to draw output implications of my empirical findings.
-In the baseline model, I find that the losses from misallocation increase with decreasing search cost.
+Abstract: I analyze how falling search costs - driven by improvements in communications and transportation technology since the late 1990s - have affected firm size distribution and allocative efficiency.
+Lower costs have enabled smaller firms to source inputs internationally, reflected in the declining size of median and lower-percentile importers.
+Meanwhile, top importers have also grown, driving up market concentration.
+I suspect these trends originate from the structure of the intermediate goods market.
+In Swedish import data, I find that input prices exhibit rising variance and are negatively correlated with productivity.
+Based on my empirical findings, I develop a quantitative search-and-bargaining model in which search costs serve as both expansion cost and entry barrier.
+I find that decreasing search cost sometimes favor the most productive firms and sometimes smaller ones.
+Consequently, market concentration and efficiency respond non-monotonically to changes in search costs.

 ---
-### Local and Unified Market
+### When Unified Market meet Local Markets: How Big Firms Drive Local Price Dynamics?

 ---
 ### Inflation Persistence and a new Phillips Curve